Niryo/controllerim/README.md

 ```

 ### `Store(storeClass)`
-A store is just a global singleton controller that is not conceptually bound to the lifecycle of any specific component.
+A store is just a global singleton controller that is not conceptually bound to any specific component.

 inside `AppStore.js`:
 ```javascript